threatgrid/kiries/resources/htdocs/index.md

 * Manage your indexes using [ElasticSearchHQ](http://elastic hq.org)

 What does all that really mean?
-Check it out, Kiries is already indexing it's own JVM metrics.
+Check it out, Kiries is already indexing its own JVM metrics.
 You can see that data in the [Kiries JVM Metrics Dashboard](kibana/index.html#/dashboard/file/jvm-metrics.json).

 ## Getting Data Into Kiries